ericgreenscope/ai-factsheet-summary/PROJECT_SUMMARY.md

 - Synchronous processing (polling-based)
 - No authentication (open access)
 - Single AI_SUMMARY placeholder per PPTX
-- No retry mechanism for failed OpenAI calls
+- No retry mechanism for failed Gemini calls
 - No file encryption at rest (Supabase default)
 - No rate limiting
 - No data retention policy enforcement